Mashiro3131/Mashiro3131/README.md

 ## About Me

-- 👨‍💻 I'm a 19yo passionate apprentice in System Engineering (Exploitation et Infrastructure CFC) that loves to learn about new technologies!
+- 👨‍💻 I'm a 19yo passionate apprentice in System Engineering (Exploitation et Infrastructure CFC) that loves to discover new technologies!

 - 📖 Learning the basics of Python, C++, Cloud Computing (AWS, Infomaniak) through courses and projects.